Baptism in Martin Luther’s Theology

 This is the premise for baptism’s gifts and, before that, God’s authorship in justification, which has two dimensions: alien and proper.
 The alien righteousness is that of Christ, instilled from without.
 This righteousness of Christ justifies a human being through faith.
 The so-called proper, our “own” righteousness grows from the first kind.47 At the heart of this teaching, and his baptismal theology, is Luther’s assurance that Christ becomes the subject in humans’ lives.
 Christ’s incarnation and his redemptive work become relevant to a person in baptism when, in a “happy exchange,” human beings receive Christ and all Christ has, and vice versa, when Christ assumes human guilt and sin and thereby overrides their damnation.
 “Through faith in Christ, therefore, Christ’s righteousness becomes our righteousness and all that he has becomes ours; rather, he himself becomes ours.”48

-Luther’s baptismal theology building on these insights entails a mystical view of oneness with God.
+Luther’s baptismal theology, which builds on these insights, entails a mystical view of oneness with God.
 Even if reached with different “paths,” Luther shares the medieval mystics’ experience of the reality of the transformative impact of oneness with God, which he deems is gifted to all in baptism.
 Lutherans post-Luther have emphasized the forgiveness aspect of justification; this court-room language has dominated in Lutheran discourse on the grace-induced forgiveness received in baptism.
 Luther himself, however, pays significant attention to the transformative experience of oneness with God.
 Christ is more than a favor; Christ himself is the gift whose restorative presence in human life is celebrated and proclaimed in the act of baptism.49

 Taking baptism as the starting point for a spiritual life inspired by the gift of justification, Luther promises no perfection on the human front but a total dependence on Christ’s perfection.
 A Christian’s life is characterized by repentance and involves returning to the source of perfection, Christ, of whose life, death, resurrection, and promise baptism reminds.
 The Christian life of the baptized is thus “nothing else than a daily baptism, begun once and continuing ever after.
 For we must keep at it without ceasing, always purging whatever pertains to the old Adam, so that whatever belongs to the new creature may come forth.”51 Luther uses concrete language with expressions familiar from daily life in describing this reality: “Therefore let all Christians regard their baptism as the daily garment that they are to wear all the time.
 Every day they should be found in faith and with its fruits, suppressing the old creature and grow in up in the new.”52

-A baptized person thus lives in a tension of “fully holy,” yet in this life not there yet.
-She is a recipient of “full” justification and forgiveness, and in a completely transformed relationship with God (coram deo reality).
-At the same time, in this life and relations (coram hominibus) sin continues to have its influence and thus the baptized person’s life is lived in “partial” righteousness, striving to live a godly life and relate to others.
+A baptized person thus lives in a tension of “fully holy,” yet in this life is not there yet.
+One is a recipient of “full” justification and forgiveness, and is in a completely transformed relationship with God (coram deo reality).
+At the same time, in this life and relations (coram hominibus) sin continues to have its influence and thus the baptized person lives in “partial” righteousness, striving to live a godly life and relate to others.
 This means, as Luther frequently retorts, Christians do not live for themselves but in Christ and thus for their neighbor.
-Baptism is a seal to the ensuing “love bondage” where by faith one is caught up into the loving God, and in love descending to the neighbor.53
+Baptism is a seal to the ensuing “love bondage," where by faith one is caught up into the loving God, and in love descends to the neighbor.53

 Baptism and Faith: Born Again Experience